rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-06-5a9cbe919f6a98e6-adjustment-of-futures-and-options-contracts-in-the-security-bharat-petroleum-cor.md

 stocks:
 - BPCL
 tags:
+- contract-adjustment
+- corporate-action
 - derivatives
-- futures-and-options
-- corporate-action
-- dividend-adjustment
-- interim-dividend
+- dividend
-- equity-derivatives
+- futures-options
 title: Adjustment of Futures and Options Contracts in BPCL for Interim Dividend
 ---